MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-overview.md

 ---
 title: What are custom security attributes in Microsoft Entra ID?
-(Preview)
 description: Learn about custom security attributes in Microsoft Entra ID.
 services: active-directory
 author: rolyon